-A well maintained trail leads through the Preserve; it was opened to the public in May 2004.
-The Preserve and trail were made possible in part by a 25 acre land donation to the Nature Conservancy by Frank McConnell in hopes that residents and visitors would someday be able to enjoy this beautiful undeveloped area of St. Thomas.
-The trail is dedicated to McConnell’s mother Virginia.
+The trail was opened to the public in May 2004.
+The preserve and trail were made possible in part by a 25-acre land donation to the Nature Conservancy by Frank McConnell in hopes that residents and visitors would someday be able to enjoy this beautiful undeveloped area of St. Thomas.
+The trail is dedicated to McConnell’s mother, Virginia.